-For example, you can search specifically for film and tv crew, theatre, music, promo, or fashion professionals that are available in your area.
+For example, you can search specifically for film and TV crew, theatre, music, promo, or fashion professionals available in your area.
 This is what it looks like when you post a listing:

 5. NYCCasting.
 Best place to find actors in New York City.

 NYCCasting is a talent casting website specific to New York, which makes it a bit of a niche for this list.

 However, NYCCasting allows you to expand your search beyond the Big Apple – you can still post job listings from other major cities, be it Atlanta and Los Angeles or cities with smaller production hubs like San Francisco, Las Vegas, or wherever you live!

 NYCCasting makes it easy to post job listings on their website by either filling out one of their forms or emailing your casting notice directly to their open submissions email.

 You can even call them, and they should be able to help create the casting notice for you.

 They will review your posting internally and share it on their website when you submit it.
 You can pick which type of call you want, whether it’s a photo submission, self-tape reading, or open casting call.